NCAR/DART/guide/inflation.rst

 Guidance regarding inflation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+First and foremost, if you are using one of the temporally-varying inflation options,
+save the entire series of inflation files to explore how inflation evolves through time.
+As part of the workflow, you have to take the output of one assimilation cycle and rename
+it to be the input for the next assimilation cycle.
+That is the time to make a copy
+that has a unique name - usually with some sort of date or timestamp.
+This also makes
+it possible to restart an experiment.

 The suggested procedure for testing inflation options is to start without any (both ``inf_flavor`` values set to 0 and
 ``inf_damping`` > 0.).
 Then enable Prior state space, spatially-varying inflation, with no Posterior inflation (set
 ``inf_flavor`` to [2, 0]).
 Then try damped inflation (set ``inf_damping`` to 0.9 and set ``inf_sd_initial`` and